FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 </style>
 ```

-CSS will not be discussed in this tutorial; it is up to you to beautify this application with CSS or UI libraries.
-Here is how your app will look like now:
+CSS will not be covered in this tutorial; it is up to you to beautify this application with custom CSS or UI libraries.

+Here is how your app will look:

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/basic-app-shell.png" alt="The shell of the Vue.js app." class="img-fluid" figure=false %}

-Now, based on whether the user is logged in or not, we will show different messages.
+Based on whether the user is logged in or not, we should show different messages.
 For example, a message that says "Welcome, dinesh@fusionauth.io" should only be displayed if the user `dinesh@fusionauth.io` is logged in.

-We will first hard code this response and then modify it to vary according to the response we get from FusionAuth.
+We will hard code this response first, and then later modify the code to display the response we get from FusionAuth.

-Create a new vue file `Greeting.vue` in the `src` folder.
-We will create simple logic to check whether a user is logged in or not, which is Conditional Rendering.
-If `email` is present, the user is considered logged in.
+Create a new file called `Greeting.vue` in the `src` folder.
+We will add logic to check whether a user is logged in or not; we will use Conditional Rendering.
+If `email` is present, the user is logged in, otherwise they are not.
 You can [read more about this here](https://vuejs.org/v2/guide/conditional.html).

 ```vue
 <template>